tarans65/ctfchallenge/README.md

 We need to find out what the name of this law firm is, but more importantly, the name of one of their clients, who claims that "they can not say enough good things".
 The only clue we have is this image of a nearby gym and lake.
 Help out the Law Offices of Mack, Cole & Slaw and end this competition once and for all!
 The flag format is dfend{firstname_lastnameinitial} - all lowercase - example: dfend{bob_g} Attached: clue.png

-Hint (Will Cost Some # of Points) - Our competitor has represented Michael Phelps
+Hint (Will Cost A Lot of Points) - Our competitor has represented Michael Phelps

 How to Solve:
    - Reverse image search